Junction City High School (Kansas): Curriculum

-Junction City High School contains four academic academies: the Freshman Success Academy, the Science, Engineering, and Health (SEH) Academy, the Business, Public Service, and Hospitality (BPSH) Academy, and the Fine Arts and Human Services (FAHS) Academy.
+Junction City High School contains four academic academies: the Freshman Success Academy (FSA), the Science, Engineering, and Health (SEH) Academy, the Business, Public Service, and Hospitality (BPSH) Academy, and the Fine Arts and Human Services (FAHS) Academy.

 Junction City High School offers several programs for students to gain college credit and career certification while in high school.
 The school provides a range of Advanced Placement (AP) courses, allowing students to earn college credit while in high school.
 Additionally, through a partnership with Cloud County Community College, students can participate in "dual enrollment", enabling them to take college-level classes that count for both high school and college credit.
 The school also offers career-based certifications in various programs, including automotive, welding, ServSafe, emergency medical technician (EMT), certified nursing aide (CNA), and others.

 The graduation requirements include a total of 26 credits, distributed across various subject areas.
 Students must complete four credits in English/language arts, including courses such as English I, II, III, and IV or their AP equivalents.
 A total of 1 credit in fine arts is required, alongside 1 credit in health and physical education, which includes 0.5 credits in health and 0.5 credits in physical education electives.
 Mathematics requires 3 credits, with courses at or above algebraic concepts.
 Science requirements consist of 3 credits, including biology, physical science, and a third science elective.
 Social Science also requires 3 credits, covering world history, U.S. history, and American government.
 Additionally, students must complete 8.5 elective credits, which can include any courses beyond the required total.

 For the class of 2028 and beyond, the requirements remain similar, with the addition of a 1-credit STEM or CTE (career and technical education) course and 0.5 credits in financial literacy, to be taken in the junior or senior year.
 The total elective credits required are reduced to 7.

 For graduation, students must also fulfill two or more post-secondary assets from either career and real-world or academic categories.
 Career and real-world examples include community service, workplace learning experiences, and industry-recognized certifications.
 Academic examples include achieving specific scores on standardized tests or completing advanced coursework.